 As a result, it’s unavoidable to encounter limitations associated with each framework.
 In this section, we will explore those of Spring and Nest.js.

-Spring is excellent when you have to work with complex and large applications.
-Its features, like Aspect-Oriented Programming (AOP), Plain Old Java Object (POJO) paradigm, and a wealth of functionalities, will ease the development.
+Spring is excellent for working with complex and large applications.
+Its features, such as Aspect-Oriented Programming (AOP), the Plain Old Java Object (POJO) paradigm, and a wealth of functionalities, will ease the development.
 By opting for Spring instead of Nest, you will get the following advantages:

 There are numerous advantages to opting for NestJS in web development.